Global Modern Day Slavery Statement

 Pursuant to the California Transparency in Supply Chains Act (2010), the Australian Modern Slavery Act (2018), the United Kingdom Modern Slavery Act (2015), Combating Trafficking in Persons, 48 C.F.R. § 52.222-50 and all other applicable legislation, Kennametal Inc., including all subsidiaries, divisions and affiliates thereof (“Kennametal”) has issued the below statement regarding Human Trafficking, Forced Labor and Modern Slavery (collectively “Modern Slavery”).

 Modern Slavery is a crime and constitutes a violation of fundamental human rights.
 Kennametal has a zero-tolerance approach toward any form of Modern Slavery.
-We are committed to conducting our business responsibility and in the best interest of all stakeholders.
+We are committed to conducting our business responsibly and in the best interest of all stakeholders.
 The Company is taking proactive steps to detect and mitigate Modern Slavery risk across our global operations and supply chain.

 Actions We Are Taking